-FileMaker Server 16 now has the ability to create PDFs on the server!
+As of FileMaker Server 16, we now have the ability to create PDFs on the server!
 Gone are the days of creating overly complicated PHP setups and unreliable FileMaker Pro robot machines.
-FileMaker 16 is jam packed with loads of new features, one of the most exciting is it's new PDF capabilities.
+FileMaker 16 is jam-packed with loads of new features, one of the most exciting is its new PDF capabilities.
 Here are a few of the great new features FileMaker Server 16 adds for PDFs:

 - Server Schedules & Perform Script on Server (PSOS): Save Records as PDF is fully supported with server side schedules and perform script on server.